hsdg-integration/module-ballerina-jms/java.jms/src/java.jms/Module.md

 ### Asynchronous message consumer

 One of the key deviations from the JMS API was the asynchronous message consumption using message listeners.
-In Ballerina transport listener, the concept is covered with the **service** type, hence we have used the Ballerina service to implement the message listener.
+In Ballerina transport listener concept is covered with **service** type, hence we have used the Ballerina service to implement the message listener.
 Following is a message listener example listening on a topic named *MyTopic*.

 ```ballerina